Victoria Mboko: The Next Big Thing in Women’s Tennis?

 3. Where is Victoria Mboko from?

-She was born in Toronto, Canada, and has Congolese heritage.
+She was born in Charlotte, North Carolina (USA), grew up in Toronto, Canada, and has Congolese heritage.

 4. What is her playing style?

-Mboko is an aggressive baseliner with a heavy topspin forehand and a powerful first serve.
+Mboko is an aggressive baseliner with a heavy topspin forehand, a powerful first serve, and excellent movement that allows her to redirect pace and defend under pressure.

 5. Does Victoria Mboko have any sponsorship deals?

-Yes, she is signed with racquet and apparel sponsors, and is attracting new global brand interest after her Montreal win.
+Yes, she is signed with racquet and apparel sponsors and is attracting new global brand interest after her Montreal and Hong Kong title runs.

 Impressum / Imprint